+1.3 SDI-12 Sondes

-1.3 SDI-12 SondesAs an option, the sampler accepts up to 16 parameters from up to ten sensors with SDI-12 addresses from 0 - 9 (refer to SDI-12 Sonde Readings, page 1-10, for specific parameters).
+As an option, the sampler accepts up to 16 parameters from up to ten sensors with SDI-12 addresses from 0 - 9 (refer to SDI-12 Sonde Readings, page 1-13, for specific parameters).

-The data parameters used by the sensing device (sonde) and recording device (sampler) must match.
-Certain vendors' sondes have enhanced commands that facilitate "plug and play" setup.
-These Isco Ready sondes can tell the 6712FR what values they have, their order, and units of measure.
-Other sondes can be used, but require manual setup to identify proper data types for each data value reported.
+The data parameters used by the sonde and sampler must match.
+Some sondes have "plug and play" setup.
+Known as "Isco Ready," these sondes can tell the sampler what values they have, their order, and units of measure.
+Other sondes can still be used, but require manual setup to identify proper data types for each data value reported.